 If you are fluent in English you can easily make do in Bangalore.
 It is not unusual to hear conversations that drift through multiple languages – English and Kannada, English and Tamil, English and Hindi.

 Most shop signboards, traffic signals and signage around the city are in English.
 English-speaking nannies, household help and assistants are easy to find.
 This can be comforting for English-speaking expatriates.

 In Bangalore, you will often encounter ‘Indian English’, a distinct variety of spoken English language where common words are used in entirely different contexts.
 It is common for people of Bangalore to add an ‘a’ or ‘ou’ to most English words, so ‘signal’ becomes ‘signal-a’, ‘next’ becomes ‘next-a’, and ‘right’ becomes ‘right-a’.
 The lack of Western inflexion compounds the difficulty in understanding Indian English.

 Most Indian speakers of English tend to bring certain grammatical peculiarities into their English like overuse of the present participle (“I am doing”), overuse of ‘only’ (“like this only”), and under-use of the definite article (‘the’).

 A few common examples of Indian English you will come across in Bangalore:

 - To clarify a thought, people will state it and then ask ‘No?’. eg: ‘Today is Monday.
 No?’.

 - To present a thought, they will add ‘only’. eg: ‘Today is Monday only’.

 - It is also common to prefix sentences with ‘actually’, ‘basically’ or ‘generally’.
 For example, “My name is Thomas.
 I am from Bangalore.
-I go there every weekend.” translates to “Actually my name is Thomas.
-Basically I am from Bangalore only.
-Generally I go there every weekend.”
+I go there every weekend.” which translates to “Actually my name is Thomas.
+Basically, I am from Bangalore only.
+Generally, I go there every weekend.”